giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 Code Snippets
 - Creating a node or linked list
 - Adding, Removing, Printing values to a linked list
+- Freeing Multiple Nodes of a linked list
 ---
 [[Malloc in C Explained]]